The

 confidential and not used for personal advantage.

-ethical issues in the paper and bring these to the
+to potential ethical issues in the paper and bring

 Competing Interests